 Spirulina is the dried biomass of Spirulina platensis, a species of cyanobacteria or blue-green algae as they are more commonly known.

 Today, this ingredient is widely used as a supplement and added to certain foods, but it has a long history that stretches back to the Aztecs and ancient Africa.
 Historically, people harvested the bacteria from ponds and lakes and turned them into “cakes.”

 This nutrient-dense product has links with a range of health benefits.
-For instance, some research has shown it to have anti-inflammatory properties, help control levels of glucose and lipids in the blood, reduce the symptoms of allergic rhinitis, and even protect against some types of cancer.
+For instance, some research has shown it to have

 The authors, from a number of institutions across Italy, including the Vascular Physiopathology Laboratory of the I.R.C.C.S.
 Neuromed in Pozzilli, investigated its potential to counteract arterial hypertension.